 Calender rolls are used for Calendering or “Smoothing” and are used in Extrusion, Laminating, Coating, Stretching, Polishing and Embossing.

-Our Calender rolls can be manufactured from Single or Double Shell design and are hardened to around 54Rc.
+Our Calender rolls can be manufactured in a Single or Double Shell design and are hardened to around 54Rc.
 The Roll body is made from 42 CrMo4 steel and is tempered, stress relieved and hardened.
 The rolls are normally finished in Chrome and are Super Mirror Finished by BEP in our workshop.

 Heated chrome rolls used in the plastics industry normally require heat treatment to remove occluded hydrogen from the chrome deposit.
 If this is incorrectly managed the hydrogen can percolate out of the chrome and cause defects in the form of tiny bubbles in the plastic sheet or film.

-To save customers wasting production time pre-heating the rollers in their machines prior to use we can treat rolls in a specially constructed temperature controlled oven.
+To save customers wasting production time pre-heating the rollers in their machines prior to use, we can treat rolls in a specially constructed temperature controlled oven.
 We heat the rolls to a precisely controlled thermal ramp and record the temperature profile data.
-During the heat treatment process the rolls are hung vertically to eliminate any risk of distortion.
+During the heat treatment process, the rolls are hung vertically to eliminate any risk of distortion.

 BEP has developed an in-house thermodynamics modelling tool to help our customers better understand how their product heats up or cools down when in contact with the heat transfer roll.